 Rules vs. standards and voluntary compliance

-Another important regulatory dilemma with high importance is related to the optimal level of discretion.
-Giving people discretion, is it good or not good in terms of its impact on voluntary compliance.
-Presumably, when giving people a regulatory instruction the question is whether allowing them greater flexibility by using vague terminology from the kind we tend to use in these standards.
-In a paper with Smith and Bossalis, we have examined experimentally the effect of vagueness and good faith on how participants reacted to instructions.
-To test these hypotheses, we used a 2x2x2 experimental design in which participants were instructed to edit a document with either general or detailed instructions, with a reference to good faith or without it and with a review of the work or without it.
-Participants could engage in various levels and kinds of editing, allowing us to distinctly measure both compliance and performance.
-When participants required information and guidance, as in the case of editing, we found that specificity increases performance relative to the vague standard condition.
-We discuss the characteristics of the regulatory frameworks in which our findings are especially relevant.
-Similarly, Mulder, Jordan and Rink argues also based on a series of five studies, that the effects of specific and general rules on ethical decisions that specifically-framed rules elicited ethical decisions more strongly than generally-framed rules.

-Three studies are used to examine how surveillance and sanctioning systems affect cooperative behavior in dilemma situations.
-The first two studies demonstrate that a weak sanctioning system results in less cooperation than no sanctioning system; furthermore, results from the second study suggest that sanctions affect the type of decision people perceive they are making, prompting them to see it as a business rather than an ethical decision.
-The results from these studies are used to develop a theoretical model that postulates that the relationship between sanctions and cooperation is due to both a signaling effect, in which sanctions influence the type of decision that is perceived to be made, and a processing effect, in which the decision processing, including whether or not the strength of the sanction is considered, depends on the decision frame evoked.
-A third study provides support for the processing-effect hypothesis.'
+Another important regulatory issue that is of high importance is related to the optimal level of discretion.
+Is it good to give people discretion?
+Does it increase voluntary compliance?
+When giving people regulatory instruction, should vague terminology be used in order to give people greater flexibility?
+In a paper with Henry Smith and Constantine Boussalis, we experimentally examined the effect of vagueness and good faith on how participants react to instructions.
+To test these hypotheses, we used a 2x2x2 experimental design.
+Participants were instructed to edit a document with either general or detailed instructions.
+The instructions either included a reference to good faith or did not have such a reference.
+Participants could engage in different levels and types of editing, enabling us to measure compliance and performance separately.
+When participants needed information and guidance, such as when editing, we found that being specific improved performance compared to the vague standard condition.
+In our work, we discussed the characteristics of the regulatory frameworks to which our findings are especially relevant.
+In a similar vein, Laetitia Mulder, Jennifer Jordan, and Floor Rink have argued that specific rules have a stronger effect on ethical decisions than general rules.
+They base this argument on a series of five studies.
+Specifically-framed rules elicited ethical decisions more strongly than generally-framed rules.
+In three related studies, Ann Tenbrunsel and David Messick examined how surveillance and sanctioning systems affect cooperative behavior in dilemma situations.
+The first two studies demonstrated that a weak sanctioning system results in less cooperation than a no-sanctioning system.
+Results from the second study suggest that sanctions affect the type of decision people perceive they are making.
+Sanctions can lead them to perceive their decision as being driven by financial rather than ethical considerations.
+The results from these studies have been used to develop a theoretical model that postulates that sanctions and cooperation have a relationship due to a signaling effect and a processing effect.
+The signaling effect occurs when sanctions influence the type of decision that is perceived to be made.
+The processing effect occurs when decision processing, including whether or not the strength of the sanction is considered, depends on the decision frame evoked.
+The third study in this series provides support for the processing-effect hypothesis.